ASBBS PROCEEDINGS/JOURNALS GUIDELINES

 Your paper begins here (two spaces below the email address of the last author) with an abstract not to exceed 250 words.
 The abstract is italicized:

-These guidelines detail the requirements for manuscript preparation for inclusion in the Proceedings either as abstracts or as a complete paper published by the American Society of Business and Behavioral Sciences (ASBBS).
+These guidelines detail the requirements for manuscript preparation for inclusion in the Proceedings and all ASBBS journals either as abstracts or as a complete paper published by the American Society of Business and Behavioral Sciences (ASBBS).
 Note all fonts and their sizes in these guidelines as they appear in respective places.

 These guidelines have been prepared in accordance with the publication needs of the ASBBS.
 The title should be centered, bolded and capitalized.
 Names and affiliations should be centered and bolded.
 All headings should be left justified, bolded and capitalized.
 Authors should put their last name first, and first name last, with their affiliations under their name.
 Include e-mail addresses to facilitate contact by readers.
 The body of the manuscript should be single-spaced and fully justified.
 DO NOT use footnotes.
 Endnotes are acceptable.